 Major Hartman Bache inspected the site in 1835 to determine what type of structure was best suited for the shoal that was buffeted by the sea and, during the spring thaw, swept by ice flows.
 Bache’s proposal called for a stone foundation topped by an elliptical, squat lighthouse.
 The artificial island foundation alone would cost $84,500, and the entire project an astounding $124,000.

-Bache’s superior, Colonel J. J. Albert, balked at the inordinate sum, and the project was postponed.
+Bache’s superior, Colonel J. J. Albert, balked at the inordinate sum, and the project was postponed after over $20,000 had been spent.
 At this same time in England, a blind engineer named Alexander Mitchell patented a screwpile foundation for constructing offshore lighthouses.
 He described his invention thus: “A bar of iron having at its lower extremity a broad plate or disk of metal in a spiral…on the principle of a screw, in order that it should enter the ground [sea bed] with [ease], thrusting aside any obstacles to its descent, without materially disturbing the texture of the strata it passes through, and that it should at the same time [provide] an extended base, either for resisting downward pressure or an upward strain.”
 The screwpile was a means of “obtaining a much greater holding power than was possible by any pile or mooring then in use.”

 Nine iron pilings served as the foundation for Brandywine Shoal Lighthouse, but it soon was apparent that additional rows of iron pilings were needed to form an ice breaker to protect the load-bearing screwpiles from large moving ice fields.
 By 1858, a network of sixty-eight interconnected iron piles encircled the lighthouse.
 In an 1878 report, the lighthouse was described as made “of iron, with a wooden platform, supported on screw-piles surrounding the house and forming an ice-fender.
 The house in shape is the frustum of a cone, and is made of cast-iron plates bolted together and lined on the inside with wood.
 The lantern is on top of the house.
 The first floor is divided into kitchen, store-room, and hall, with stairway leading to the second floor, which is divided into two sleeping-rooms and oil-room.”

 The third-order Fresnel lens was transferred from the old to the new lighthouse where it was first lit on the evening of October 20, 1914.
 The two towers stood side-by-side for a while until the superstructure of the screwpile light was torn down.
 The platform surrounding the old light, however, was retained, and several structures, used by the Navy in the 1940s and 50s, were built thereon.
-To form a protective harbor near the light, a protective wall of riprap, forming almost a complete circle, was placed around the lighthouse.
+To form a protective harbor near the light, a protective wall of riprap, forming almost a complete circle, was placed around the lighthouse in 1923.

-On July 16, 2012, the Lower Township Council, at the behest of the Cape May Maritime Museum and Educational Center, agreed to apply for ownership of the lighthouse, but in February 2013, the National Park Service announced that the lighthouse would be transferred to Brandywine Shoal Lighthouse Inc., a non-profit organization headed by Capt.
+In June 2011, Brandywine Shoal Lighthouse was declared excess to the needs of the United States Coast Guard and offered to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
+Qualified entities were given sixty days to submit a letter of interest and were required to obtain a Tidelands Lease from the State of New Jersey to occupy the submerged lands.
+On July 16, 2012, the Lower Township Council, at the behest of Cape May Maritime Museum and Educational Center, agreed to apply for ownership of the lighthouse, but in February 2013, the National Park Service announced that the lighthouse would be transferred to Brandywine Shoal Lighthouse Inc., a non-profit organization headed by Capt.
 Jeff Stewart Sr. and Jr., owners of the Cape May Whale Watcher.
 Stewarts’ company has been running lighthouse boat trips in Delaware Bay since 1993 and hopes to have the lighthouse open to visitors in five years.